Autodesk/AutomaticComponentToolkit/Examples/Primes/Tutorial.md

 # 5. Extending the Library with a Callback
 This section goes through the process of adding new functionality to an ACT component.
-We will first modify the IDL-file, secondly regenerate the interfaces and language bindings and finally adapt one of the example applications use the new feature of the library.
+We will first modify the IDL-file, secondly regenerate the interfaces and language bindings and finally adapt one of the example applications to use the new feature of the library.

 The new functionality will be a callback that reports the progress during the (potentially) time consuming calculation method of the calculators.